-Cancer cells resisting immunity Several therapeutic approaches try to enlist patient's the immune system for killing of his/her cancer.
-All these approaches face a major obstacle: cancer cells are resistant to any type of damage inflicted by the armory of our immune system.
-Prof. Fishelson has uncovered several defense strategies employed by cancer cells to resist immune attack.
-His team is currently

-Prof. Fishelson is a member of the Department of Cell and Developmental Biology and an Incumbent of The Roberts-Guthman Chair in Immunopharmacology.
+Cancer cells resisting immunity therapeutic Several approaches try to enlist patient's immune system for killing of his/her cancer. ΑII these approaches face a major obstacle: cancer cells are resistant to any type of damage inflicted by the armory of our immune Prof. Fishelson system. has uncovered several defense strategies employed by cancer cells to resist immune attack.
+His team is currently Prof. Fishelson is a member of the Department of Cell and Developmental Biology and an Incumbent of The Roberts-Guthman Chair in Immunopharmacology.
 He served as President of both the International Complement Society and European Complement Network (ECN) and was awarded an ECN Gold Medal.
 He is treasurer of the Israeli Society for Cancer Research, Board Member of the Israel Immunological Society and member of the Henry Kunkel Society.
-He is an editorial board member of Molecular Immunology and associate editor of Frontiers in Immunology. investigating the molecules that protect the cancer cells and their mode of action, and seek potential intervention points through which this protection could be annulled.
-They develop that block reagents resistance of cancer cells, sensitize them to available immunotherapies and patient's enable the immune system to destroy its cancer.
+He is an editorial board member of Molecular Immunology and associate editor of Frontiers in Immunology. investigating the molecules that protect the cancer cells and their mode of action, and seek intervention potential points through which this protection could annulled.
+They develop reagents that block resistance of cancer cells, sensitize them to available immunotherapies and patient's enable the immune system to destroy its cancer.
 Dr. Maayan Gal

 Protein modulators for therapy Dr. Gal focuses on the discovery and development of novel protein modulators as the basis for new therapeutics.
-Of main interest are the challenging targets belonging to the biological space of protein-protein interactions (PPIs).
-For this purpose, we are integrating cutting-edge computational, biophysical and cellular biology tools.
-We are focused on the interaction of calcineurin-NFAT proteins, known as the T-cell activation switch.
-Dr. Gal is a faculty member in the Department of Oral Biology at the School of Dental Medicine.
+Of main interest are the challenging targets belonging to the biological space of protein-protein (PPIs). interactions For this purpose, we are cutting-edge integrating computational, biophysical and cellular biology tools.
+We are focused on the interaction of calcineurin-NFAT proteins, known as the T-cell activation switch, Dr. Gal is a faculty member in the Department of Oral Biology at the School of Dental Medicine.
 He completed his PhD studies at the Department of Chemical Physics at the Weizmann Institute of Science and was an HFSP postdoctoral fellow at the Harvard Medical School.
 He ran an independent lab at Miguel in northern Israel,.
-Gal co-founded a biotech company dealing with Ag.Chem protein modulators. https://maayaangaal.wixsite.com/galma as the basis for developing immunosuppressant new and immune on checkpoint receptors function.
-The T-cell inhibition switch is the basis for developing new therapeutics for inflammation and cancer.
+Gal co-founded a biotech company dealing with Ag.
+Chem protein modulators. https://maayaangaal.wixsite.com/galma as the basis for developing immunosuppressant new immune and on checkpoint receptors function.
+The T-cell is the inhibition switch basis for developing new therapeutics inflammation and cancer.
+Prof. Carmit Levy